hoho/conkitty-scratch/README.md

 conkitty-scratch
 ================

-Template project using Conkitty stack for single page application
+Sample project using Conkitty stack for single page application.